pushowl/nacelle-pushowl-nuxt-module/README.md

 - `position` _(optional)_: Needs to be specified for desktop and mobile separately like so `position: {default: 'top-left', mobile: 'top'}`.
 Available options for desktop(default): `top-left`, `top-center`, `top-right`, `bottom-left`, `bottom-center`, `bottom-right`.
 Available options for mobile: `top`, `bottom`.
 Default is `{ default: 'top-center', mobile: 'top' }`
 - `overlay` _(optional)_: Controls the overlay that shows with the native permission prompt.
 Only accepts one property for now: `enabled: true|false`.
 Eg. `overlay: { enabled: false }`
 - `theme` _(optional)_: Allows changing various colors in the prompt.
 Currently supported properties are: `theme: { yesButtonBgColor: '#f00', yesButtonColor: '#fff' }`

-For `priceDrop` and `backInStock`

-- `product`: Product to which user subscribed price drop / back in stock notification. `product` requires the following keys
-  - `id`: It of the product as number
-  - `title`: Title of the product
-- `variant`: Selected variant of the above product which user subscribed to. `variant` requires the following keys
-  - `id`: It of the variant as number
-  - `title`: Title of the variant
-  - `price`: Price of the current variant as float

 ### `syncCart`